 Another secret your dog won’t tell you: They don’t need a lot of toys.
 “Frankly, dogs are more interested in spending time with you than they are in toys,” says Levine.
-Of course, it wouldn’t be playtime without a few staples like a ball.
+But of course, it wouldn’t be playtime without a few staples like a ball.
 “Choose a ball your dog loves and that is the right size for his mouth.
 He should be able to easily pick it up, but not swallow it,” says Levine.
 For mental exercise, choose a toy that dispenses treats as your fur baby plays with it.
-The survey from APPA reported dog owners spend about $50 annually on toys.
-That’s conservative figure for some parents, like Molly Onken of Baltimore.
+The survey from APPA reported that dog owners spend about $50 annually on toys.
+That’s a conservative figure for some parents, like Molly Onken of Baltimore.
 “I pay $25 a month for BarkBox plus another toy or two from a local pet shop,” says Onken.
-She adores her mini-golden doodle, Flo, who she lovingly refers to as her child.
+She adores her mini Goldendoodle, Flo, to whom she lovingly refers as her child.
 “It gives me great joy to see her play and have fun with her toys.”
 If you’re looking to cut the cost of owning a dog, set a toy budget.
 Check out these 30 other things your dog wishes you knew.

 It’s hard to resist the cozy factor of some breeds, like the Bichon Frise, that don’t shed.
 But that soft and fluffy coat is actually made from hair, not fur, so it requires monthly grooming.
 Other breeds with short hair or fur usually require very little professional grooming.
-According to APPA, the average cost owners spend on grooming is $200.
+According to APPA, the average amount owners spend on grooming is $200.
 This varies greatly depending on the breed.
 Grooming encompasses tasks such as bathing, trimming and cutting fur, and cleaning and clipping nails.
 You can save on some grooming costs by bathing your dog at home or taking him to a dog wash station at your local pet store.
 However, clipping nails or trimming fur is a frightening prospect for some owners and probably best suited for the groomers.